 Like constructed terms, values of variant types are represented either as integers (for variants without arguments), or as blocks (for variants with an argument).
-Unlike constructed terms, variant constructors are not numbered starting from 0, but identified by a hash value (a Caml integer), as computed by the C function hash\variant (declared in <caml/mlvalues.h>): the hash value for a variant constructor named, say, VConstr is hash\variant("VConstr").
+Unlike constructed terms, variant constructors are not numbered starting from 0, but identified by a hash value (a Caml integer), as computed by the C function hash_variant (declared in <caml/mlvalues.h>): the hash value for a variant constructor named, say, VConstr is hash_variant("VConstr").

-The variant value 'VConstr is represented by hash\variant("VConstr").
-The variant value 'VConstr(v) is represented by a block of size 2 and tag 0, with field number 0 containing hash\variant("VConstr") and field number 1 containing v.
+The variant value 'VConstr is represented by hash_variant("VConstr").
+The variant value 'VConstr(v) is represented by a block of size 2 and tag 0, with field number 0 containing hash_variant("VConstr") and field number 1 containing v.

 Unlike constructed values, variant values taking several arguments are not flattened.
-That is, 'VConstr(v, v') is represented by a block of size 2, whose field number 1 contains the representation of the pair (v, v'), but not as a block of size 3 containing v and v' in fields 1 and 2.
+That is, 'VConstr(v, v') is represented by a block of size 2, whose field number 1 contains the representation of the pair (v, v'), rather than a block of size 3 containing v and v' in fields 1 and 2.